Nursing, MS-DNP (Online)

 - applying scientific evidence to improve patient outcomes

 - utilizing informatics to monitor care, control costs, and improve efficiencies

 - increasing health care access to all communities and groups

 The program enrolls highly skilled and motivated masters-level-prepared advanced practice nurses.
 Once enrolled, students are welcomed into a diverse community of students and faculty.
 Students will gain added insights and understanding through collaborations with the PhD program and other university programs.

-Courses are offered online with periodic campus visits.
+Courses are offered online with five (5) mandatory campus visits – a fall orientation, two (2) spring intensives, your spring defense day and commencement, the Thursday after Memorial Day.
 Part-time students will graduate in three to four years.
 For more information, including courses and application, visit the College of Advancing and Professional Studies.